SumoLogic/sumologic-documentation/docs/integrations/sumo-apps/cse.md

 ### Record Analysis Email Records

 This dashboard displays metrics about Records created by CSE of the type Email.
-Typically, this Record type is used for log sources that report successful or unsuccessful authentication events.
+Typically, this Record type is used for log sources containing email information such as email protection applications and services.

 <img src={useBaseUrl('img/integrations/sumo-apps/Record-Analysis-Email-Records.png')} alt="CSE dashboard" />